Murder of Heather Rich: Disappearance and discovery

-Search and discovery

 The morning of October 3, the Jefferson County Sheriff's Department wouldn't accept a missing-person report, telling Rich's parents that she had probably only run away temporarily.
-Gail Rich didn't accept that theory because her daughter's possessions were left behind.
+Gail Rich did not accept that theory because her daughter's possessions were left behind.
 Instead, the mother-of-four canvassed Waurika, making inquiries about her daughter's whereabouts.
 That same day, she was given the Waurika High School list of absentees; Randy Wood and Joshua Bagwell were both listed.
 When Rich reached out to Wood about Heather, he replied flatly that he had not seen her, saying he had been "with Josh Bagwell all night, till six this morning."
-Absent due to a three-day suspension, when questioned by Rich's family, Bagwell shrugged and said he hadn't seen her for a week.
+Absent due to a three-day suspension, when questioned by Rich's family, Bagwell shrugged and said he had not seen her for a week.
 In the following days, Gail and Duane Rich both hired a private investigator and made use of bloodhounds to search the woodlands around Waurika.

 The evening of October 9, 1996, a Texas rancher and his granddaughter came across Rich's body floating in Belknap Creek, a Texas-side, backwater stream of the Red River of the South.
 Without his glasses, the rancher assumed they had come across a drowned calf from upstream, so he shot the body twice with his .22-caliber rifle to sink it.
 He realized his mistake the next morning when Rich's body was still afloat in the creek.
 Law-enforcement determined she was thrown from a nearby concrete bridge, where dirt had been used to obscure her blood.
 Rich's face was unrecognizable due to the gunshot wound to the back of her head; she was identified within a few hours only by her gold-and-diamond signet ring—a gift for her sixteenth birthday.
-The teenager had been shot nine times (once to the head, eight times to the back) with a shotgun; her body was so disfigured that her family wasn't allowed to see it, and photos of the autopsy "would later make jurors recoil."
+The teenager had been shot nine times (once to the head, eight times to the back) with a shotgun; her body was so disfigured that her family was not allowed to see it, and photos of the autopsy "would later make jurors recoil."